 First Year Housing Options

-As a four year residential college, all full-time undergraduate students are required to live on campus.
-Exceptions include those students who live with their parents or who are finacnially self-supporting according to federal guidelines (with appropriate documentation).
+Saint Michael's College is a four-year residential college.
+All full-time undergraduate students are required to live on campus.
+Exceptions include those students who live with their parents or who are financially self-supporting according to federal guidelines (with appropriate documentation).
 Housing requirements do not pertain to graduate students, married students or students with children.

 Honors Housing provides a community living experience that is supportive of students' academic success and interests and promotes students' academic and co-curricular leadership.